 The second is the Wait-a-Little-Bit Pharisee.
 This kind of Pharisee always had a good excuse to put off a good deed.
 "Let's wait a minute.
 Let's see what happens first."
 He agrees in principle with what Pharisees taught, and believed, but his practice always fell a little bit short because he was never quite sure that he would be able to do anything; never quite sure if he wanted to.
 He had intellectual agreement, but there was very little practice.

 The third is the Bruised and Bleeding Pharisee.
 This Pharisee suffered constant injury because of his meticulous avoidance of bumping into or speaking to a woman on the street.
 Women, in Pharisaic doctrine were bad, because they might be having their menstrual period.
 Though it was a natural thing, if you touched a bleeding woman, you would be unclean.
 And besides, were not they second class citizens anyway?
 This attitude worked out in many cases of divorces without a cause because women were nothing; they were pretty much chattel to them.

 So, to avoid looking at, bumping into, or speaking to a woman, they would close their eyes, and trip, hit the wall, hit the floor, and end up being bruised and bleeding because they did not want to come in contact with these awful people.

 If you look in John 4:27 you will find the same thing, that the disciples were surprised that Jesus was talking to a woman at the well.
 He was very amicable.
 He might have even touched her!
 Who knows!
 They were shocked!
-"Jesus is talking to a woman and she is a Samaritan, too!
-And you know what, the man she is living with is not her husband.
-She is a prostitute—an adulterous woman!"
+"Jesus is talking to a woman and she's a Samaritan, too!
+And you know what, the man she's living with isn't her husband.
+She's a prostitute—an adulterous woman!"